 Describe your organizational staffing design and attach an organizational chart that clearly shows supervisory responsibilities.
 Please include the full time equivalent (FTE), percent full-time or hours per week of each staff member paid under 21st CCLC.
-(For example, the site coordinator may be .8 FTE, or 80 percent full-time, or work 32 hours a week).
+(For example, the site coordinator may be .8 FTE, or 80 percent fulltime, or work 32 hours a week).

-Include job descriptions that include the responsibilities, qualifications, and experience required for directors, site coordinators, and direct service staff (as attachments in iGrants).
+Include job descriptions that include the responsibilities, qualifications, and experience required for directors, site coordinators, and direct service staff.